 In the reverse fixture at the Parc Olympique Lyonnais in December, Cornet – again – dominated the spotlight, scoring twice in a thrilling 2-2 draw.
 But again, Lyon's central midfielder was key, completing more dribbles and landing more tackles than any other player on the pitch.

-Unsurprisingly, links to the Premier League champions began to emerge.
-The Daily Telegraph wrote that City view the Frenchman as the ‘solution’ to Guardiola’s lack of depth in that position.
+Unsurprisingly, links to the Premier League champions began to emerge. wrote that City view the Frenchman as the ‘solution' to Guardiola's lack of depth in that position.